Glossary of Formal Languages and Compilation

 Domain-Specific Language — a programming language dedicated to a particular domain

-DTD (Document Type Definition): an older XML validation format, corresponding to a local tree language.
+DTD (Document Type Definition): older XML validation format, corresponding to a local tree language.
 Superseded by XSD since MusicXML 4.0.

 • Tree grammar